 The cultural and linguistic heritage of Italy is examined through selected readings.
 Grammar is reviewed and basic oral and written skills developed.
 Online work is required.

+General Education Category: Literature and Language (LL).

 Prerequisite: ITAL 102 or three years of secondary school Italian or a score of 500-549 on the CEEB Achievement Test in Italian.

 Offered: Fall.